Planning a visit to the Vatican? Here’s my guide to visiting the breathtaking Raphael Rooms in the Vatican Museums in Vatican City.

 Entry fee: € 17. € 21 if purchased online, which is recommended.
 On the last Sunday of each month, the Vatican Museums can be visited free of admission charge from 9:00 am to 2:00 pm.
 But it will likely be packed.

-I hope you've enjoyed my guide to the Raphael Rooms.
-You may enjoy these other travel guides and resources for Rome and the Vatican:
+I hope you’ve enjoyed my guide to the Raphael Rooms.
+You may enjoy these other travel guides and resources for Rome and Vatican City:

 If you’d like to visit the Raphael Rooms in the Vatican Museums, pin it for later.